PensionBee/ddd-workshop/README.md

 In DDD, a Bounded Context (BC) is a very important concept (althought it's a little bit abstract).
 [Martin Fowler's Bounded Context overview](https://martinfowler.com/bliki/BoundedContext.html) (2 minute read) does a great job of illustrating what a BC is - go check it out...

-EventStorming diagrams are great for identifying bounded contexts because we end up with a high level overview of the entities and capabilities in our business processes, as well as how they relate to each other.

-There are a few of techniques for identifying bounded contexts but let's highlight 2:
+There are a few different techniques that can be used to identify bounded contexts from EventStorming diagrams.
+Here are two of them:

 1. Simply use your eyeballs and your instincts to draw lines/circles/boxes around areas that feel related to each other, e.g. draw a line around everything related to `Accounts`, a separate line around everything to do with `Shipping`, and so on.
-This method is a little crude but it can be a great starting point for defining context boundaries that can later be refined.
+This method is a little crude but, in some scenarios (usually with smaller diagrams), it can be a reasonable approach.
 2. Visually group related entities and their behaviours together.
-Context boundaries often become clear as a result.
+Context boundaries often become clear as a result. (this is easier on virtual EventStorming diagrams)

 Let's use the second approach to try and identify/choose our context boundaries.

-1. Make a copy of the EventStorming diagram, omitting **Actor** stickies/elements (they just add clutter).
+1. Make a copy of the EventStorming diagram.
+2. Remove **Actor** stickies/elements (they just add clutter).
-2. Remove duplicate **Entity** stickies/elements (keeping only 1) then group **Command**/**Event** stickies/elements next to their corresponding entity.
+3. Remove duplicate **Entity** stickies/elements (but keep one), then group **Command**/**Event** stickies/elements next to their corresponding entities.
-3. Move related **Entity** stickies/elements (plus their associated **Command**/**Event** stickies/elements) close to each other.
+4. Move related **Entity** stickies/elements (plus corresponding **Command**/**Event** stickies/elements) near each other.
-4. Draw lines/circles/boxes around groups of related entities
+5. Draw lines/circles/boxes around groups of related entities.
-5. Give meaningful names to the groups you've identified.
+6. Give meaningful names to the groups you've identified.
-6. (Optional) Draw lines between any entities which have a relationship with each another (think about foreign keys in a database, if you find that to be a useful analogy).
-Don't worry if lines cross contexts at this point, we'll resolve that issue in a later section.
-7. Now that you've identified the bounded contexts you're working with, you can 'port' those boundaries back to the original timeline.
-This might result in the same bounded context appearing multiple times on the timeline.
+7. That's it - bounded contexts identified!
+Now, you can 'port' those bounded contexts back to the original timeline.
+This *might* result in the same bounded context appearing multiple times, which is perfectly fine.

-Althought this is halfway between an art and a science, there are two common traps you might fall into:
+Althought this process is halfway between an art and a science, there are two traps you might fall into (neither of which scales well):

-1. Creating one large bounded context which encapsulates everything
+1. Creating one large bounded context which encapsulates all entities/behaviours
 2. Creating lots of tiny bounded contexts which each encapsulate very few entities/behaviours

 The sweet spot is somewhere in between...